juliadlutek/juliadlutek/README.md

 👋 Hi there!
 I'm Julia, a tech enthusiast with a strong background in Computer Science from the University of Gdansk.  🌟

 🚀 I have a passion for exploring various IT domains, and my knowledge spans from the mathematical foundations of computer science to algorithms and data structures.
 I am also well-versed in various programming languages, including JavaScript, Python, and Java.

+🤖 Currently, I am delving into the world of RPA, specializing in UIPath and honing my skills in VB.Net programming.
+I am fascinated by the potential of automation to enhance efficiency and reduce manual workloads.

 ### Experience:

-I have a diverse professional background, having worked as both a frontend developer and a business analyst.
+I have a diverse professional background, having worked as both a Frontend Developer and a RPA Analyst.
 This experience has given me a broad perspective on the IT industry and has fueled my interest in various fields within it.

+- **RPA Business Analyst Intern, Hapag-Lloyd** (Gdańsk, October 2023 - September 2023)
+   - Gained extensive knowledge of RPA, learning the field from the inside
+   - Learned to identify automation potential in various processes, recognizing opportunities to increase efficiency and reduce manual workload.
+   - Acquired a solid understanding of business requirements, which significantly contributes to my role as a programmer by allowing me to align technical solutions with business needs effectively.
+   - Conducted data analysis to extract valuable insights and patterns, aiding in data-driven decision-making processes.
+   - Worked collaboratively in an agile team environment, utilizing tools such as Jira and Confluence for project management, sprint planning, and documentation.
+   - Thrived in a multicultural team, fostering my communication and language skills as I interacted daily with colleagues from various international backgrounds.

 - **Frontend Developer Intern, Silky Coders** (Gdańsk, July 2022 - January 2023)

    - Developed and maintained user interfaces using HTML, SCSS, JavaScript, React, and Redux for a high-traffic e-commerce platform.